oracle/cloudtestdrive/DataScience/lab100/bonus01.md

 ### Set the Fn context

-We need to make sure that our current `Functions` context is in the same region.
-Check the context and if it's not in the same region, change it as shown below.
+We need to make sure that our current `Fn` context is in the same region.

 ```shell
 fn list context